Improving Your Ability To Communicate - Speech Disorders

 Individuals with brain injury may experience trouble

-communicating, understanding others or completing daily tasks that they used to
+communicating, understanding others, solving problems, organizing, making plans, or completing daily tasks that they used to

 be able to accomplish.
 Our speech-language pathologists work with patients and